Laurence Sullivan

 University of Kent

-MDrama (Hons), Drama and Theatre Studies (with a year abroad), First Class Honours
+MDrama (Hons), Drama & Theatre Studies (with an approved year abroad), First Class Honours

 2010 – 2014